Pearls Before Swine by Stephan Pastis for December 19, 2021

 24. Missing large

-gsawyer101 almost 3 years ago
+gsawyer101 about 3 years ago

 Dickens swallowed Samuel Johnson’s “Dictionary of the English Language” then wrote “Tale of two cities”